The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: Dimension of two-point Riemann-Roch spaces and dimension of two-point codes

 \item If $a\geq 2g-b$, then $\deg(aP+bQ)\geq 2g$ and we get $\ell(aP+bQ)= \ell((a-1)P+bQ)+1$.

 \end{enumerate} \end{proof}

-\begin{example} In the graph on the left-hand side of Figure~\ref{fig:Hermitefunctiondimensionnongapstwo} we depicted, for the example of the Hermitian function field over ${\mathbb F}_4$, the sets $H_b$, $H(P,Q)$ and $H(Q)$, so that all the items in Lemma~\ref{hinhb} can be checked.
-The details of this function field will be explicited in Section~\ref{s:H}.
-The set $\Gamma(P,Q)$ was computed using the results in \cite{CT2018}.
+\begin{example} Consider the Hermitian function field over ${\mathbb F}_4$.
+In Figure~\ref{fig:Hermitefunctiondimensionnongapstwo} we depicted the sets $H_b$, $H(P,Q)$, and $H(Q)$, so that all the items in Lemma~\ref{hinhb} can be checked.
+Details of this function field will be explicited in Section~\ref{s:H}.
+The set $\Gamma(P,Q)$ was computed using the results in \cite[Theorem 3.4]{CT2018}.
 Notice that in this case the unique gap of $H(Q)$ is $b=1$.
 We can check that for any $b$ it holds $\{a \geq 0\, :\, (a, b)\in H(P,Q) \}\subseteq H_b$.
 Furthermore, for $b$ outside $1$ the inequality is, indeed, an equality and it holds $H(P)\subseteq \{a \geq 0\, :\, (a, b)\in H(P,Q) \}$.
 But this is not true for $b=1$.